e493956170/copter_control_ifs/readme.md

 # copter_control_ifs
-copter control with dji or px4/ardupilot
+copter control interface with dji or mavlink devicce like px4/ardupilot

 # Introduction
 A C++ based copter control interface to simplify the repeated work in copter control .
 People should be easily use this to devolop slam,trajectory planning ,or other state-of-art things.